 A towering Kroxigor of the First Spawning, Nakai is giant revered by the Lizardmen and Skink Priests as a guardian spirit of Lustria made flesh.
 Originally from the temple city of Tlanxla, Nakai never pledged any alliegance to anyone after the city was destroyed during the Great Catastrophe by tides of Chaos Daemons.
 Ever since then, he wanders the Jungle aiding the Lizardmen in dire situations.

-- Big Damn Heroes: Much like the Green Knight and the White Dwarf, Nakai has a tendency to show up just when he is needed the most, turning around seemingly hopeless battles on his own.
+- Big Damn Heroes: Much like the Green Knight and the White Dwarf, Nakai has a tendency to show up just when he is needed the most by beleaguered Lizardmen cities and temples, turning around seemingly hopeless battles on his own.

-- Bling of War: After every victory he takes part in, Nakai is decorated by the Skink Priests with trinkets that symbolise his victories.
-Over the thousands of years he earned a lot of them.
-His special item, Golden Tribute, is meant to represent all the trinkets and baubles he's been giving over his thousand years of service, and it completely reduces fatigue for all units caught in it's radius.
+- Bling of War: After every victory he takes part in, Nakai is decorated by the local Skink Priests with trinkets that symbolise his victories.
+Over the thousands of years he's earned a lot of them.
+His special item, Golden Tribute, is meant to represent all the trinkets and baubles he's been given over his thousand years of service, and it completely reduces fatigue for all units caught in its radius.

 - Blue Is Heroic: Unlike the tabletop, Nakai is covered in blue scales, with an underbelly of white war paint, rather than Albino.

-- Circle of Standing Stones: Nakai is a veteran of countless wars, and one of his most famous conflicts in the background was during the exploration of the mist shrouded Albion (a forlorn island with a primitive druid society, with countless stonehedge-esque stone effigies), a mini campaign for the tabletop.
-To reference this, not only does he start on the island, one of his magic items is The Ogham Shard, a magically powered runestone, and a miniature example of this trope.
+- Circle of Standing Stones: Nakai is a veteran of countless wars, and one of his most famous conflicts in the background was during the exploration of the mist-shrouded Albion (a forlorn island with a primitive druid society, with countless Stonehedge-esque stone effigies), a mini campaign for the tabletop.
+To reference this, he starts on the island and one of his magic items is The Ogham Shard, a magically powered runestone and a miniature example of this trope.